x75/actinf/README.md

 # actinf - Active Inference

-Sensorimotor learning experiments using the active inference on predictive coding approach.
+A set of sensorimotor learning experiments using the active inference and predictive coding approach.
 Inspired by the input from Bruno Lara and Guido Schillaci.

 This just came out of my main work repo as a submodule for easier sharing.
 This module is work in progress so please expect the